Durant Delivers signature Performance As Nets Rally To Beat Bucks - UrduPoint

-Los Angeles, (UrduPoint / Pakistan Point News - 16th Jun, 2021 ) ::Kevin Durant finished with 49 points as the Brooklyn Nets rallied from a 17-point deficit to beat the Milwaukee Bucks 114-108 in game five of their Eastern Conference series on Tuesday.
+Los Angeles, (UrduPoint / Pakistan Point News - 16th Jun, 2021 ) :Kevin Durant finished with 49 points while playing every minute of the game as the Brooklyn Nets rallied from a 17-point deficit to beat the Milwaukee Bucks 114-108 in game five of their NBA playoff series on Tuesday.

-Durant, who played every minute of the contest, also had 17 rebounds and 10 assists as the Nets seized a 3-2 lead in the best-of-seven series.
+Durant also had 17 rebounds and 10 assists as the Nets seized a 3-2 lead in the best-of-seven Eastern Conference semi-final series.

 He took over in the second half for the Nets, who were behind by double digits for most of the game and by 17 with seven minutes to go in the third quarter.

+Durant played all 48 minutes, shot 16-of-23 from the floor and finished just shy of his playoff career high of 50 points.

-"I wasn't planning on playing every minute but I told my coach I feel good and let me ride it out," Durant said.
+"I wasn't planning on playing every minute but I told my coach that I felt good and let me ride it out," Durant said.

+Nets coach Steve Nash said when it is all said and done this will go down as one of Durant's "signature" games.

+Durant set a franchise record for points in a playoff game, breaking the mark of 43 set by Vince Carter 15 years ago.

+He also posted his second career postseason triple-double and joined Hall of Famers Oscar Robertson, Charles Barkley and Dallas Mavericks guard Luka Doncic as the fourth player with at least 40 points, 15 rebounds and 10 assists in a playoff game.

-The Nets have reached the precipice of the NBA finals despite playing for much of the playoffs and the regular season without their "Big Three" of Durant, Kyrie Irving and James Harden on the floor at the same.
+The Nets have jackhammered their way through the NBA postseason despite playing for much of the playoffs and the regular season without their "Big Three" of Durant, Kyrie Irving and James Harden on the floor at the same.

 The Nets were pretty much down to Durant Tuesday night as Irving got injured in the previous game and even though Harden dressed he was largely ineffective, scoring just five points on one-of-10 shooting.